yeahrb/yeah/README.md

     end

     if touching?
-Wall # if next to or intersecting a Wall... unintersect Wall # fancy function to unintersect from any Wall
+Wall # if next to or intersecting a Wall... unintersect!
+Wall # fancy function to unintersect from any Wall
-      @velocity.reset # all of our previous button pressing was for naught end
+      @velocity.reset! # all of our previous button pressing was for naught end

     @position += @velocity # move (or perhaps not)